Poems - Bio- Interview

 There are bored boys

-with BB and pellet guns and drivers
+BB and pellet guns and drivers

 on the country roads

-with nowhere to swerve to.
+with nowhere to

-terrible heat and terrible cold.
+There's terrible heat and terrible cold.

-For the rest of us—the biped,
+rest of us—the biped,

 broad-nailed, featherless master race—

-there's only black ice and bad driving,
+only black ice and bad driving,

 deep fats and a government's erector set

-experiments with nuclear
+with nuclear bombs

-Then there's the annual spring plague
+Then there's the annual spring

 of ticks, and the nightly sessions